prakhar1989/docker-curriculum/README.md

 Voila!
 That works.
 So somehow, this container is magically able to ping `es` hostname.
 It turns out that in Docker 1.10 a new networking system was added that does service discovery using a DNS server.
 If you're interested, you can read more about the [proposal](https://github.com/docker/libnetwork/issues/767) and [release notes](https://blog.docker.com/2016/02/docker-1-10/).

 That concludes our tour of Docker Compose.
 With Docker Compose, you can also pause your services, run a one-off command on a container and even scale the number of containers.
-I also recommend you to checkout a few other [use-cases](https://docs.docker.com/compose/overview/#common-use-cases) of Docker compose.
+I also recommend you checkout a few other [use-cases](https://docs.docker.com/compose/overview/#common-use-cases) of Docker compose.
 Hopefully I was able to show you how easy it is to manage multi-container environments with Compose.
 In the final section, we are going to deploy our app to AWS!

 <a id="aws-ecs"></a>
 ### 3.4 AWS Elastic Container Service
-In the last section we used `docker compose` to run our app locally with a single command - `docker-compose up`.
+In the last section we used `docker-compose` to run our app locally with a single command - `docker-compose up`.
 Now that we have a functioning app we want to share this with the world, get some users, make tons of money and buy a big house in Miami.
 Executing the last three are beyond the scope of tutorial, so we'll spend our time instead on figuring out how we can deploy our multi-container apps on the cloud with AWS.

 If you've read this far you are much pretty convinced that Docker is a pretty cool technology.
 And you are not alone.
 Seeing the meteoric rise of Docker, almost all Cloud vendors started working on adding support for deploying Docker apps on their platform.
 As of today, you can deploy Docker apps on AWS, [Azure](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-docker-vm-extension/), [Rackspace](http://blog.rackspace.com/docker-with-the-rackspace-open-cloud/), [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-docker-application) and many others.
 We already got a primer on deploying single container apps with Elastic Beanstalk and in this section we are going to look at [Elastic Container Service (or ECS)](https://aws.amazon.com/ecs/) by AWS.